System Level Simulation of Scheduling Schemes for C-V2X Mode-3: Abstract

 \section{Abstract}

-The 3rd Generation Partnership Project (3GPP) introduced Cellular Vehicle--to--Everything (C-V2X) as a novel technology to support sidelink vehicular communications.
-While a distributed scheduling approach has been proposed by 3GPP for the out--of--coverage scenario, i.e. C-V2X \textit{mode-4}, there is no standardized scheme for centralized systems in C-V2X \textit{mode-3}.
-In this paper, we propose two scheduling approaches for C-V2X \textit{mode-3}.
-One of them is based on the minimization of the overall power perceived by the vehicles.
-The second approach is based on the maximization of the subchannels re-usage distance.
-The two centralized schemes are compared against the distributed approach.
-Through simulations we show that the proposed schemes outperform C-V2X \textit{mode-4} as the subchannels are assigned in a more efficient manner with mitigated interference.
+The 3rd Generation Partnership Project (3GPP) introduced Cellular Vehicle-to-Everything (C-V2X) as a novel technology for enabling sidelink vehicular communications.
+While a distributed scheduling scheme (i.e., C-V2X \textit{mode-4}) has been standardized by 3GPP in order to support out-of-coverage scenarios, the design of centralized infrastructure-based schemes (i.e., C-V2X \textit{mode-3}) is open to implementation.
+In this paper, we propose two C-V2X \textit{mode-3} schemes based on bipartite graph matching (BGM), called \texttt{BGM - Pow} and \texttt{BGM - Dist}.
+Specifically, \texttt{BGM - Pow} allocates subchannels based on the minimization of the overall power perceived by the vehicles whereas \texttt{BGM - Dist} is based on the maximization of the subchannels reusage distance.
+Through simulations we show that the proposed centralized schemes outperform C-V2X \textit{mode-4} as the subchannels can be assigned more efficiently with reduced interference.